NiccsJ/elastic-logger/README.md

 <br>

 ## Features: ##
  * Parses standard node.js error logs into clear JSON format and ships the logs from to an Elastic Search cluster.
    Enables ***easy visulatisaion and aggregation*** in ***Kibana*** without the need of ***Logstash*** or any other log formatting tool.
  * Includes a middleware which captures and ships all the incomming api logs along with necessary details.
  * Also, has the gives you an option to export outgoing api calls for tracking and logging.
  * Provies two custom Error classes and an errorHandler.
  * Automated index creation .via tempaltes.
 ILM enabled by default for rollover.
-Configures a default ILM policy. <!-- details can be seen in constants.js -->
+A default policy is configured acc to values specied in constants.js.
  * Fields available as of now:
    * ErrorLogger:
       * name